-Physical Science and Honors Physical Science (Grade 8-12) - Sue Rothberg - This yearlong course (32 weeks) course will use the Novare Physical Science textbook.
-Those interested in earning Honors credit will meet an extra 30 minutes right after class to delve deeper into some subjects.
-Science concepts will be taught using a variety of methods including: lecture, oral presentations, demonstrations, labs, and projects.
+Physical Science (Grades 8-12) - Sue Rothberg - This yearlong course (32 weeks) course will use the Apologia Physical Science textbook to prepare students for upper level science classes.
+Those interested in earning Honors credit will complete an Honors Contract with Mrs. Rothberg.
+Science concepts will be taught using a variety of methods including lecture, oral presentations, demonstrations, labs, and projects.
 Students will be required to write formal lab reports.
 The teacher will administer her own tests, grade homework, and supervise lab experiments.
 All lab materials are included in the price of the course.
 The parent should supervise the timely completion of all reading assignments, homework, and preparation for unit tests.
 This course counts 1 credit on the high school transcript.
-Textbook: Novare Physical Science and the Student Lab Notebook (available at HEP Bookstore).

-Time: Thursdays; 2-3:30 pm Honors Cohort time: Thursdays; 3:45-4:15 pm Dates: Fall 8/25-12/15/22 and Spring 1/12-5/4/23 Regular Cost: \$795; 8/1 -\$825 (includes supplies) Honors Cost: \$895; 8/1 - \$925 (includes supplies)
+Textbook: Exploring Creation with Physical Science, 3rd edition and student notebook.
+Time: Monday/Wednesday; 10:45-12:15 pm Dates: 8/16-12/13/23 and 1/8-5/1/24 Cost: \$895; after 7/4 \$920 Honors: \$970; after 7/4 \$995